 - Did you just have a large meal?

-Share this information with your doctor at your regular visits.
+Share this information with your provider at your regular visits.

 Try not to do activities that strain your heart.
-Your doctor may prescribe medicine for you to take before an activity.
+Your provider may prescribe medicine for you to take before an activity.
 This can prevent symptoms.

 Call 9-1-1 if your angina pain: